Auckland Pacing Cup

 The Auckland Pacing Cup which is sometimes referred to as the Auckland Trotting Cup or merely the Auckland Cup is a race held at Alexandra Park in Auckland, New Zealand for Standardbred horses.
 It is one of the two major harness races, along with the New Zealand Cup, held in New Zealand each year for the highest grade (Open class) pacers.
 It is a Group 1 championship race and has been won by many of the champion pacers in New Zealand.

-Cup History
+Cup history

-For most of its history the Auckland Cup has been raced in December, however at times it has been moved to other calendar dates such as:
+For most of its history the Auckland Cup was raced in December, however at times it has been moved to other calendar dates such as: